dcclogin/SereneAzure/compiler/register-allocator/prototypes/MTS/README.md

 fvs := fv.0, fv.1, fv.2 ...
 ```
 The natural number after `.` means the offset to the base pointer of the current stack frame.

+## Goal(s) of the game

+1. to minimize register-memory traffic.
+2. to minimize register-register traffic.

+These two goals are different from standard graph coloring algorithms, which aim to minimize the number of **spills**.
+**But how does this difference impact metrics like code generation?**

+## Rules of the game

+1. allocate each variable one register per occurence.
+2. two occurences of the same variable may get allocated two different registers, which means live-range splitting on-the-fly [1].
+3. ...

+## Model as abstraction of regs & fvs

+> under construction

+Recall the `env` argument of a call-by-value interpreter.

 ## Features